IIIF/training/iiif-5-day-workshop/day-two/1-anatomy-of-a-basic-manifest.md

 #### Sequences

-As the specification states, a manifest must contain at least one sequence (helfully listed after the "sequences" keyword) that sepcify an order for the individual image resources in the manifest.
+As the specification states, a manifest must contain at least one sequence (helpfully listed after the "sequences" keyword) that specify an order for the individual image resources in the manifest.

 The specification describes a sequence like this: